WFNW

 The station has been assigned the WFNW call letters by the Federal Communications Commission since February 13, 1989.

 By day, WFNW is powered at 3,500 watts.
-But at night, to avoid interference with other stations on 1380 AM, it reduces power to 350 watts.
+At night, to avoid interference with other stations on 1380 AM, it reduces power to 350 watts.
 It uses a directional antenna at all times.
 Its transmitter is on Thunderbird Drive in Naugatuck.